lllyasviel/lllyasviel.github.io/en.md

 ![image](https://user-images.githubusercontent.com/19834515/31306786-b1f5ec34-ab89-11e7-99db-c8d20cfcfccb.png)

-Each of V1, v2, V3, V4 has advantages and disadvantages, and V2 is the best in the example above.
+Each of these options has advantages and disadvantages, and the second option is the best in the example above.

 ![image](https://user-images.githubusercontent.com/19834515/31306789-ccc407f8-ab89-11e7-8bf7-a5bded1ca991.png)